apify/crawlee-python/docs/examples/crawl-all-links-on-website.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This example uses the `enqueue_links()` helper to add new links to the `RequestQueue` as the crawler navigates from page to page.
+By automatically discovering and enqueuing all links on a given page, the crawler can systematically scrape an entire website.
+This approach is ideal for web scraping tasks where you need to collect data from multiple interconnected pages.

 :::tip